 Table 5.15.
 Noun collocates in non-metaphoric dataset (minimum frequency of 5)

 As is shown, there is a stark difference between the types of nouns associated with the groups of metaphors and non-metaphors.
 As would be expected, the overwhelming majority of nouns in the table above semantically relate to a physical flame.
-This includes FIRE-BURNING MATERIALS, such as wood, FIRE-BURNING APPLIANCES such as lamp or torch, or PART OF A FIRE, such as smoke.
+This includes fire-burning materials, such as wood, fire-burning appliances such as lamp or torch, or part of a fire, such as smoke.
 Spirit refers to fuel and is thus concrete.
 The only abstract noun on the list is moment, which in each of the five instances refers to time and is shared with the metaphoric uses as shown in Figure 5.6:

 [INSERT FIGURE 5.6 HERE]